jasonbarbee/TekLinksCodeCamp-Jan-2017/Lab 5 - All Together Now/Lab 5.md

 Agenda
 ==

-1. Add a Hook.io
+1. Add a Hook.io that will:
   1. Send data to Spark
   1. Send a call request to Tropo
 1. Ansible
     1. Create check for VyOS
     1. Create Trigger for VyOS detection task

-    1. Remove the API
+    1. Test our Security policy trigger.

 ---
 # Goal